 * Only provides the discount to the 'core group'.

-If you get the 'guarantee credit' element of pension credit, what matters is who your supplier was on 5 July 2020 – known as the 'qualifying date' – this will be announced later this year for this winter's scheme.
+If you get the 'guarantee credit' element of pension credit, what matters is who your supplier is on 4 July 2021 – known as the 'qualifying date' – this will be announced later this year for this winter's scheme.
 Provided it is part of the Warm Home Discount scheme, you will get the discount from whichever supplier you were with on this date, whether you've switched away from it since or not.

 You shouldn't have to do anything extra to get it if you switch before you get the discount, though energy regulator Ofgem recommends you contact the supplier you were with to check it still has your contact details, and how and when you will be paid the rebate.

 To get the rebate again next year, you'll also need to be with a participating supplier on the 'qualifying date' in 2022.
 We don't know when exactly that will be yet, but it's likely to be around June or July.

 Our Cheap Energy Club will show you tariffs from suppliers that offer the discount – you can select the warm home discount filter, under 'tariff features'.